Technology is ubiquitous and a dominant consideration in all aspects of modern life.

 From a sociological perspective, South East and East Asia – namely China, Singapore, Hong Kong and South Korea – is probably the most technologically advanced region in the world.
 The remnants of a previous analogue world are few and far between.

-But when designing learning spaces it is not technology that is the driving force, it is people.
-Learning patterns may shift as technology supports pedagogic change but ultimately we must focus on designing flexible spaces that promote and support human interaction.
+When designing learning spaces it is not technology that is the driving force, it is people... we must focus on designing flexible spaces that promote and support human interaction.

 There is not a one size fits all approach to designing next generation learning environments in Asia as regulation, tradition and precedent are all important considerations in the process from country to country, but there are evolving fundamentals that underpin our approach to each project.